RedHat-Israel/ROSE/docs/examples/driver.md

 The obstacles modules is needed for detecting obstacles on the racing track.
 The actions module is needed for the drive function.

-Define the server_address variable - this is the IP address (10.1.2.3) or a fully qualified domain name (dhcp-10-231) of the game server.

-    server_address = "10.1.2.3"

 Define the driver_name variable - this string is rendered below your car on everyone's screen.